roodi/roodi/README.txt

 * ForLoopCheck - Check that for loops aren't used (Use Enumerable.each instead)
 * MethodNameCheck - Check that method names match convention.
 * MethodLineCountCheck - Check that the number of lines in a method is below the threshold.

-== SYNOPSIS:

-* TBD.
-See the Rakefile in this project for an example of how to get started if you're on the bleeding edge.

-== INSTALL:

-* sudo gem install roodi

 == LICENSE: